robenkleene/design-references/adobe-lightroom-classic.md

 ### Adjustment Brush

+Note the adjustment brush adjusts *over* the global settings, if it's not working this way, it's probably because the adjustment brush has starting settings (double click the "Effect:" label to reset).

 - `⌥`: Switch to eraser
 - `o`: Toggle showing the adjustment brush area
 - `⇧o`: Change color of adjustment area
 - when the adjustment brush is active, the bar below the photo will have a done button.
 - The brush head can be edited in the "brush" section.
 - Use "Auto Mask" checkbox to isolate the brush to similar parts of the photo (e.g., to capture just the subject, a bit like Photoshop's "Magic Wand" tool).
+- Double-click the "Effect:" label to reset the settings

 ### Spot Removal